ismomehdi/ot-harjoitustyo/Documentation/Software-Requirements-Specification.md

 ## Basic Features

-- [ ] The player is able to jump and run around the game platform and the camera follows the player.
+- [x] The player is able to jump and run around the game platform and the camera follows the player.
 - [ ] The game ends when the user reaches a goal.
-- [ ] There's enemies to avoid and objects to gather to gain points.
+- [ ] There's enemies to avoid.
+- [x] There's objects to gather to gain points.
 - [ ] Users can type in their name for the High Scores list when applicable.
 - [ ] There's a game menu.